 Whether you're creating your own perfect picture of booty play for yourself, or your partner is the one preparing you, relaxation is super important.
 When your body is relaxed, your anal sphincter can also relax and loosen up to accept some probing.
 Being sexually aroused is also super important, and contributes to the relaxation process.

 Choosing the right lube is an important precursor as well.
 Unlike vaginas, the anus doesn’t self-lubricate.
 There are plenty of thicker, plushier water based, silicone based and hybrid lube options meant specifically for anal play, but any good water based and many silicone based lubes will do the trick here, too.
-Just keep in mind that silicone sex toys don’t play nice with silicone lubes, so if you’re planning a romp with your fave silicone butt plug, opt for a water based lube.
+Just keep in mind that silicone sex toys don’t play nice with silicone lubes, so if you’re planning a romp with your fave silicone anal plug, opt for a water based lube.

 A word on oil based lubes - these lubes are meant for external use only (massage and masturbation, for instance), and shouldn’t be used for any penetrative sex or sex toy play.
 Oil based lubes are also not compatible with latex condoms.